Former California college student arrested in 3 stabbings - KESQ

 Former California college student arrested in 3 stabbings

 DAVIS, Calif.
-(AP) — A 21-year-old who was a student at the University of California, Davis, until last week was arrested for allegedly committing three recent stabbings, including two that were fatal, city police said.
+(AP) — A 21-year-old who had been a student at the University of California, Davis, until last week was arrested for three alleged stabbings that killed two people, wounded another and terrified a quiet college community, city police said Thursday.

-Davis Police Chief Darren Pytel said Thursday that Carlos Dominguez was taken into custody Wednesday after 15 people called in reports of a person who matched the description of the suspect in a local park.
-Pytel says that Dominguez had a large knife in his backpack.
-He was wearing the same clothes described by witnesses who saw the third stabbing.
+Davis Police Chief Darren Pytel said Carlos Dominguez was taken into custody Wednesday after 15 people called in reports of a person who matched the description of the suspect near a downtown park where he is accused of stabbing the second victim to death.

+Pytel did not disclose a motive for the stabbings, which took place over a span of days starting with the discovery of the first body April 27, and said police do not yet know how or if Dominguez knew the victims.
+Those killed were a 50-year-old homeless man well loved in the community and a 20-year-old UC Davis student.
+A homeless woman attacked in her tent Monday night is recovering.

+“He was out wandering a neighborhood where the second homicide had occurred.
+He had a large knife in a backpack, wearing the same clothes from the third stabbing,” Pytel told a news conference, explaining the circumstances of Dominguez’s arrest.
+“That’s highly unusual and unique.”

 It wasn’t immediately clear if Dominguez had an attorney who could speak on his behalf.